PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md

 // fetch outputs ...
 ```

-At compile time, it is enough to co-build with `libpaddle_fluid.a/.so` .
+At compile time, it is proper to co-build with `libpaddle_fluid.a/.so` .